dohyun4455/Export-NTFS-Metadata/README.md

 $MFT 0~15 Entry, Registry Collection with VSS

 ```
+!!!
 Works only in NTFS environments
+!!!
+Requires administrator privileges
 ```

 ```